-The technical term of today’s post is called “disassociation of your leg from your hips”.
+The technical term of today’s post is called “disassociation of your leg from your pelvis”.

 What in the world does that mean?

 In plain english; it means learning how to stabilize your hips and move your femur (thigh bone) up and down and around, without letting that movement affect the positioning of your pelvis.